hxpmods/MoreSalts/README.md

 * Custom unlock triggers for salts.
 * A salt merchant to buy and sell from.
 * Salts with secondary abilities.
+* Unique salts that modify the path in exciting ways.
 * And many more!

 ## Known Issues: